 Nutrition During Breast Radiation

-There is no special diet that you need to follow.
+There is no special diet.
 Try to eat a well-balanced diet that includes protein.
 Drink 8-12 glasses of fluid a day.
-It is ok to take a multivitamin or calcium supplement daily.
+You can take a multivitamin or calcium supplement daily.
 Avoid high-dose vitamin C, vitamin E, vitamin A, and melatonin.
 These may work against the radiation.

 Skin in treatment sites may become red and irritated.
 It can also become dry and itchy.
 Sometimes, the skin will peel and become moist.
 This happens most often in skin folds and curves.
 Some skin reactions can be painful.
 You can use Tylenol® or ibuprofen for pain.
 If you need something stronger, let us know.